bhrutledge/jahhills.com/README.md

 [Test-Driven Development](http://www.obeythetestinggoat.com/) and
 [YAGNI](http://en.wikipedia.org/wiki/You_aren't_gonna_need_it).

-TODO: Add docstrings

 TODO: Use flake8 and pylint

 TODO: Use coverage.py

+TODO: Use Fabric/Invoke

-TODO: Use Invoke
+TODO: Use Travis